Photo credit: Ashim D’Silva

-- Watch YouTube videos vaguely connected to career themes
+- They watch YouTube videos vaguely connected to career themes

-- Entertain job offers that aren’t really job offers (this business owner think you’re “great” and their work is “really exciting,” but they aren’t planning to pay you)
+- They entertain job offers that aren’t really job offers (this business owner think you’re “great” and their work is “really exciting,” but they aren’t planning to pay you)

-- Enroll in courses that will give you a certificate in…something
+- They enroll in courses that will give you a certificate in…something

-- Read and bookmark every career blog post you can find and put them in a folder
+- They read and bookmark every career blog post you can find and put them in a folder